schneipp/sessionizer/README.md

 Welcome to **Sessionizer** – your new best friend for managing tmux sessions!
 If you're all about a streamlined workflow without the fuss of complicated bash scripts, you're in the right place.
 Let's elevate your terminal game with some Rust-powered magic! 😎💻

+💥 Are you tired of writing complicated configs?
+💡 Do you love tmux?
+🔐 Do you use SSH?
+💻 Do you work locally?
+🖲️ Want everything at the push of a button?

+If you answered "yes" to any of these questions, then Sessionizer is here to rescue you from the chaos! 🦸‍♂️✨

 ## ✨ What is Sessionizer?

 Sessionizer is a lightweight, high-performance tmux session manager written in Rust.
 It’s designed to help you effortlessly organize, switch, and manage your tmux sessions so you can focus on what really matters – getting things done! 🚀💡